#SchoolofDentalMedicineLogo.

 Application Deadline

-The application deadline for the Summer Gateway Program has been EXTENDED to 5/15/2022.
+The application deadline has been extended to 3/31/24.

 About the Program